 Edila was a fighter, piano teacher, radio presenter, documentary maker.
 She left us in 2021 at the age of 100, but it is through her that we will learn stories about an unknown Goa and a forgotten Portugal based on her accounts, photographs and dozens of previously unseen super 8mm films.

-Dreams of a Revolution selected to the Filmets Competition, in Badalona
+Dreams of a Revolution selected in Djarfogo, Cape Verde

-The film Dreams of a Revolution, by Pedro Neves, produced by Red Desert and co-produced by JBa production and Incomati Films was selected to the Filmets International Film Festival, in Badalona, Catalonia.
+The film Dreams of a Revolution, by Pedro Neves, was selected for the Djarfogo International Festival, in Cape Verde.

 Inn won the Ciudad de Martil award for Best Documentary